informalsystems/quint/README.md

   /// get(recipient_for_santa, S) is the recipient for secret santa S var recipient_for_santa: str -> str

-  /// the bowl of participants, containig a paper piece for each participant name var bowl: Set[str]
+  /// the bowl of participants, containing a paper piece for each participant name var bowl: Set[str]

   val santas = recipient_for_santa.keys()